CT075/CS262-hw/hw3/NOTEBOOK.md

 For persistence, we are choosing to write to a file.
 Each server will have their own file keeping track of the state.

-For 2-fault tolerance, we settled on a model with 1 primary server and 2 backup servers arranged in a chain as shown below, where C is the client, PS is the primary server, and BS are the backup servers.
+For 2-fault tolerance, we settled on a length-3 chain replica setup as shown below, where C is the client, PS is the primary server, and BS are the backups.
 We also number the servers for convenience of discussion.

                         C ----> PS(1) ----> BS(2) ----> BS(3)

 We focus on synchronized local correctness and ensure that the client-side understanding of the state matches the server-side.
 To ensure that no messages are dropped and that all servers consistently have the same worldview as the client, we establish the following ordering of events:

 1. Client sends request